 - Communications: We will conduct an active and honest dialogue with fishermen to understand their concerns about wind energy development, learn what fishermen require to successfully operate in the area, and attempt to address those concerns.
 We also seek to share information about offshore wind energy and the proposed activities that could affect the fishing industry.
 This includes general information about offshore wind energy, project details and potential impacts on fishing and the environment.
 We seek to work with the fishing industry to find ways to develop the wind energy potential in the lease area while minimizing any impacts on fishing.
-For this to be successful, we need to listen to representatives of the many different types of fishing that takes place in the lease area, and in return we need to provide information that is clear, relevant and timely. - Coordination: We will share information about offshore wind energy and the proposed activities of Ørsted U.S. Offshore Wind that could affect the fishing industry and coordinate activities to minimize impacts on fishermen.
-We will coordinate with fishermen during all phases of our projects including survey activity, construction and operations.
-We will seek input from the FLs and FRs to enable Ørsted U.S. Offshore Wind to improve coordination with commercial and recreational fishermen of all gear types. - Collaboration: We will work with the fishing industry to minimize impacts on fishing and seek partners within the fishing industry to assist with this goal.
+For this to be successful, we need to listen to representatives of the many different types of fishing that takes place in the lease area, and in return we need to provide information that is clear, relevant, and timely. - Coordination: We will share information about offshore wind energy and the proposed activities of Ørsted that could affect the fishing industry and coordinate activities to minimize impacts on fishermen.
+We will coordinate with fishermen during all phases of our projects including survey activity, construction, and operations.
+We will seek input from the FLs and FRs to enable Ørsted to improve coordination with commercial and recreational fishermen of all gear types. - Collaboration: We will work with the fishing industry to minimize impacts on fishing and seek partners within the fishing industry to assist with this goal.
 We seek to cooperate with the fishing industry to design and conduct project specific and regional collaborative research aimed at understanding any potential impacts of offshore wind development on fishing and the marine environment.
 We will also collaborate on practical solutions to optimize access and fishing in and around our offshore wind farms.
-We will share research and information that Ørsted U.S. Offshore Wind has gathered in its studies that might be of help to further understand the living marine resources of the lease area and their habitats. - Coexistence: We understand that there will be conflicts between offshore wind activities and individual fishermen.
+We will share research and information that Ørsted has gathered in its studies that might be of help to further understand the living marine resources of the lease area and their habitats. - Coexistence: We understand that there will be conflicts between offshore wind activities and individual fishermen.
 We strive to resolve these conflicts fairly and quickly.
 We believe ongoing discussions with the fishing industry will be more constructive if both parties are better informed about the nature of the other's business and if there is trust and open communication on both sides.
 We employ an extensive fisheries outreach network here in the U.S. to assist us in this effort.

-Objectives of Ørsted U.S. Offshore Wind Fisheries Communication & Outreach
+Objectives of Ørsted's Fisheries Communication & Outreach

-It is the goal of Ørsted U.S. Offshore Wind to establish a "good neighbor" working relationship with commercial and recreational fisheries operating in and near our projects.
+It is the goal of Ørsted to establish a "good neighbor" working relationship with commercial and recreational fisheries operating in and near our projects.
 We seek to minimize disruption of fishing activities during all phases of development and maximize ease of access and safe navigation for fishing activities during wind farm operations.

-Through this Communication and Outreach Plan, Ørsted U.S. Offshore Wind will strive to accomplish the following objectives:
+Through this Plan, Ørsted will strive to accomplish the following objectives: